akostrik/CPP_module_42/02/README.md

 Has no *this pointer.

 Can directly access other static members (variables or functions), but not non-static members, because non-static members must belong to a class object.

+In the context of member functions, static = "this member function does not have a receiver object.
+It's basically a normal function that's nested inside of the scope of the class".

+In the context of function declarations, static = "this function is scoped only to this file and can't be called from other places".

 # Sources
 https://www.cprogramming.com/tutorial/floating_point/understanding_floating_point.html